saimahmed/Cybersecurity/README.md

 # Cybersecurity
 Creating a cybersecurity program for an insurance technology company- Experience Overview-
 In this experience, me and my team will be responsible for creating and implementing an enterprise security program for a company that utilizes AI technology.
 Me and my team will be considering all of the action items for a Security Project and managing them accordingly and securely.
 This may sound like a no-brainer, but a lot of planning and analysis is needed here.
-I will be working with various project stakeholders to ensure their needs are met, voices are heard, and most importantly that the project is completed on time, on-budget, and in the most secure, risk-free way possible.
+I will be working with various project stakeholders to ensure their needs are m et, voices are heard, and most importantly that the project is completed on time, on-budget, and in the most secure, risk-free way possible.

 At the end of the team sprint, I'll receive a Clicked Certification of Completion and an IBM SkillsBuild Digital Credential!